dudeletslive/Elements/README.md

 While it was inspired by both, I think of Elements as more of a checklist for making sure the basic HTML *elements* in your project have been styled.

+The truth is not every project is full time, and not every front-end dev is working on a team.
+Elements is expansive, quck and easy.
+It will never be a style-guide but it could become a quick and easy half-step for projects where a style-guide just isn't practical.

 #How to Elements?

 I wanted to make this as simple as possible though there is still some setup.